xytis/GURPS/Campaigns/Ravnica/05_1_beggar_in_the_tin_street.md

 16 years old.
 He is not very helpful, unless he is given a hefty sum, or interrogated in other means.

+He say that his father Obediah, a fine smith works in the X district.

 Clues that can be given:

 - A young woman came over today, and bought two pickaxes.
 She looked stunning,